elastic/cloud-on-k8s/config/recipes/autopilot/README.md

 = GKE Autopilot Configuration Examples

-This directory contains a yaml manifest with an example configuration for running Elasticsearch, Kibana, Fleet Server, Elastic Agent and Metricbeat on GKE Autopilot.
+This directory contains yaml manifests with an configurations for running Elasticsearch, Kibana, Fleet Server, Elastic Agent and Metricbeat on GKE Autopilot.
 These manifests are self-contained and work out-of-the-box on any GKE Autopilot cluster with a version greater than 1.25.

 IMPORTANT: These examples are for illustration purposes only and should not be considered to be production-ready.